ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Append-only Log (Ledger):

-: the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym, Log or Ledger.
+: the verifiable append-only data structure that stores Signed Statements in a Transparency Service, often referred to by the synonym, Ledger.
-SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, and the proof types associated with different types of Append-only Log.
+SCITT supports multiple Ledger and Receipt formats to accommodate different Transparency Service implementations, and the proof types associated with different types of Append-only Logs.

 Artifact: